-Tour promoters and bands are being asked to back a new support fund for struggling roadies, following some very scary new stats about suicide rates in the industry.
+We’re being asked to back a new support fund for struggling roadies, following some very scary new stats about suicide rates in the profession.

 Australian Road Crew Association (ARCA) spokesperson Ian Peel tells Music Feeds that, of all the Aussie roadies who’ve passed away over the years, a staggering one in five have died by their own hand.